sjspielman/UTbiocomputing2015/Lessons/python5_testing.md

 ```

-###Now we will go through what modular coding and testing should look like with an example protein-ligand binding analysis.
+###Now we will go through what modular coding and testing should look like with example protein-ligand files.
 See the files for [python5](python5_files.zip)